 To clarify what exactly is a wellness program, one need only think of the pursuit of a higher quality of life and the type of activities one needs to achieve this state of being.

-A wellness program could also be defined as a quality of life program which promotes activities which aim to prevent disease.
-Activities such as healthy eating, physical exercise, relaxation therapies, body pampering and healing programs.
+A wellness program could also be defined as a quality of life program which promotes activities aimed to prevent disease.
+Activities such as healthy eating, physical exercise, relaxation therapies for stress reduction (meditation, massage, aroma therapies), body pampering and healing programs.

 A few examples of the places and programs within Cuba that offer this type of wellness tourism are the La Pradera Health Center, the Siboney International Clinic, the Water Route program which includes a spa such as the one at San Diego de los Baños or recently created Happy Age program for Canadian seniors.

 Wellness tourism programs can also be found at some of Cuba’s best hotel resorts including those found in the Yhi Spa experience at the Meliá Cuba’s Paradisus and other Meliá hotels.